Are you an author?|List your book on Skriuwer. Google-indexed page, 10,000+ readers, permanent listing from €29.Submit now →

 Why This Format Works for Sleep

-The sleep learning format works because it occupies the analytical mind just enough to prevent it from generating its own anxieties, while keeping the emotional stakes low enough to allow actual sleep.
-Historical content is ideal for this: genuinely interesting, intellectually engaging, but emotionally distant enough that your nervous system can relax.
-The events happened long ago, to people you will never meet.
-Your brain processes the narrative without activating the threat responses that keep you awake.
+The sleep learning format works because it occupies the analytical mind just enough to stop it generating its own anxieties, while keeping the emotional stakes low enough to allow actual rest.
+Historical content is ideal: genuinely interesting, intellectually engaging, but emotionally distant enough that your nervous system can relax.
+The events happened long ago, to people you will never meet, so your brain processes the narrative without firing the threat responses that keep you awake.

 More Sleep Stories on the Channel